Crime Briefs: Suspected bike thief caught

 The driver of the other car — a white Pontiac — told troopers that he was driving upvalley to work when he encountered the Honda with no lights on blocking both lanes, and wasn’t able to stop in time to prevent a collision.
 The passenger in the Pontiac was transported to Valley View Hospital with a fractured sternum and two broken ribs.

-Ruelas later pleaded guilty to felony vehicular assault and misdemeanor driving while impaired.
+Ruelas later plead guilty to felony vehicular assault and misdemeanor driving while impaired.
 If he completes Petre’s sentence — which includes 15 days in jail with one day served, two years of probation, restitution, a letter of apology and a drug and alcohol evaluation — the felony charge will be removed from his record.

 Support Local Journalism